 Alaska has some of the most stringent environmental standards in the world.
 In addition, cruise lines have voluntarily adopted higher standards than those required by state and federal law, and have spent hundreds of millions of dollars on environmental upgrades in recent years.
-Cruise Lines International Association (CLIA) and ACA member lines have worked closely with the Environmental Protection Agency (EPA), Alaska Department of Environmental Conservation (DEC), the U.S. Coast Guard and other agencies to ensure Alaska’s waters and air stay safe and clean.
+Cruise Lines International Association (CLIA) member lines have worked closely with federal and state regulators, the U.S. Coast Guard and other agencies to ensure Alaska’s waters and air stay safe and clean.

 Most recently, the cruise industry has invested more than half-a-billion dollars in the development of new exhaust gas-cleaning technology to exceed federal air emissions regulations imposed on ships operating within 200 miles of the North American coastline.
 Furthermore, CLIA members have stopped using single-use plastics on their vessels.
 To review CLIA’s 2019 Evaluation of Cruise Industry Global Environmental Practices and Performance, click here.